ncpenke/py_ib_tws_server/README.md

 The code generator uses definitions captured in [ib_tws_server/api_definition.py](./ib_tws_server/api_definition.py).
 These definitions describe the TWS API in terms of patterns described in the [TWS API Patterns](#tws-api-patterns) section.

-## Generated Classes
+## Generated Files

-Classes are generated in the `ib_tws_server/gen` directory as part of the build.
+The generated files are in the `ib_tws_server/gen` directory.

+The following files are generated:
+- `gen/client_responses.py`:
-The following classes are generated:
+    - Contains classes used for responses from the TWS API.
+The following types/classes are generated:
+    - Top-Level Unions:
+        - For requests that have more than one callback, and have complex responses that return more than one parameter, a Union type is generated to encapsulate all the different return types for a request
     - Callback Classes:
         - A top-level class is generated for every request that has one or more callbacks that return more than one value.
         - For callbacks for queries the response class has the name `{RequestName}Response`
-    - For callbacks for subscriptions, the generated class has the name `{RequestName}Update`
-    - The top-level classes have member fields for each of the callbacks.
         - Additional classes are generated that encapsulate the parameters for each of the callbacks when the callbacks return one or more parameters
+- `gen/asyncio_client.py`:
-- `AsyncioClient`: Subclasses `ibapi.wrapper.EWrapper` and `ibapi.client.EClient` to implement the callbacks expected by the TWS API and wrap around the TWS API with asyncio semantics.
+    - Contains the AsyncioClient class which subclasses the `ibapi.client.EClient` to provide an asyncio API around the TWS API
     - All request methods are asynchronous and declared using `async`
-    - Query methods that have a single item response return a `{RequestName}Response`.
-    - Query methods that have a response consisting of a list of items return a `List{RequestName}Response`.
-    - Subscriptions return a `Subscription` instance that can be used to cancel the subscription, and additional take a callback that's queued on the running asyncio loop of the caller.
+    - Subscriptions return a `SubscriptionGenerator` instance is an `AsyncGenerator`
     - Request ids of the original TWS API are implicitly managed.
     - Currently only subscriptions can be cancelled.
 Even though TWS API allows cancelling queries with multiple responses this is not exposed as part of the API.
 - Other improvements
     - Errors from TWS are propagated via exceptions
     - To avoid blocking the asyncio running loop, an `IBWriter` class to send messages to TWS in a separate thread.
+- `gen/asyncio_wrapper.py`:
+    - Subclasses `ibapi.client.EWrapper` and used internally by the `AsyncioClient` class
+- `gen/schema.graphql`: The GraphQL schema
+- `gen/graphql_resolver.py`: GraphQL resolvers

 # Useful References